-ensure that the facility van that is used for residents' outings is routinely maintained.
-Inspection confirmed that the van has a current registration, warrant of fitness, first aid kit, fire extinguisher and functioning hoist.
-Staff interviews and documentation evidenced that those staff who drive the van have a current driver's licence and first aid certificate.
+Interviews with staff and visual inspection confirmed that there is adequate equipment available to support care.
+The facility has an upto-date annual test and tag programme.
+Evidence of checking and calibration of biomedical equipment such as hoists was sighted.
+There is a system to ensure that the facility van that is used for residents' outings is routinely maintained.
+Inspection confirmed that the van has a current registration, warrant of fitness, first aid kit, fire extinguisher, and functioning hoist.
+Staff interviews and documentation evidenced that those who drive the van have a current driver's licence and first aid certificate.

-Hot water temperatures are assayed monthly.
-A review of recorded hot water temperature assays and interview with the maintenance person confirmed that hot water temperatures have been maintained at the recommended safe temperature.
+Hot water temperatures are monitored daily, and a process is in place to ensure prompt action is taken in the event of anomalies.
+A review of recorded hot water temperatures and interview with the facility manager confirmed that temperatures have been maintained at the recorded safe temperature.

-All resident areas can be accessed with mobility aides.
-There are accessible external courtyards and gardens.
-All external areas have outdoor seating and shade and can be accessed freely by residents and their visitors.
+All resident areas can be accessed with mobility aids.
+There are accessible external areas and courtyard gardens.
+External areas have outdoor seating and shade accessible by residents and their visitors from the main lounge.

-There are adequate numbers of accessible showers, hand basins and toilets throughout the facility, with a combination of ensuites, communal toilet/bathing facilities and visitors' toilets.
+There are adequate numbers of accessible showers, hand basins and toilets throughout the facility with communal toilet/bathing facilities and visitors' toilets.

 Communal toilets have a system to indicate vacancy and have disability access.
-Visitors' toilets and residents' toilets are located close to communal areas.
-All shower and toilet facilities have call bells; sufficient room; approved handrails; and other equipment to facilitate ease of mobility and to promote independence.
+Visitors' toilets and residential toilets are located close to communal areas.
+All shower and toilet facilities have call bells; sufficient room, approved handrails, and other equipment to facilitate ease of mobility and to promote independence.

-Residents have their own room, and each is of sufficient size to allow residents to mobilise safely around their personal space and bed area, with mobility aids and assistance.
-All rooms have sufficient space to facilitate the use of a hoist.
-Observation and interviews with residents confirmed that there was enough space to accommodate: personal items; furniture; equipment and staff as required.
+Residents have their own room, and each is sufficient size to allow residents to mobilise safely around their personal space and bed area with mobility aids and assistance.

+Observation and interviews with residents confirmed there is enough space to accommodate: personal items, furniture, equipment, and